 Prerequisites: 660, graduate standing in psychology or permission of instructor.
 Scientific method and its specific application to psychology.
 Topics include data collection, validity, reliability, use of general linear model and its alternatives and power analysis.
-RESEARCH METHODS IN PSYCHOLOGY
+COMPUTER APPLICATIONS IN PSYCHOLOGICAL RESEARCH 4 credits

-COMPUTER APPLICATIONS IN PSYCHOLOGICAL RESEARCH Prerequisite: graduate standing in psychology or permission of instructor.
+Prerequisite: graduate standing in psychology or permission of instructor.
 Practicum in application of computers to psychological research including data collection, analysis and interpretation.
 Also covers computer simulation of decision making including use of different models.